The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators: Modelling the anti-ferromagnetic structure

 A non-vanishing easy-axis anisotropy, ${\cal K}_z>0$, opens up a low energy gap in the magnonic structure.
 This property can be seen from the Green's functions of sublattice $\mathcal{A}$ and $\mathcal{B}$, which are given by the expression

 where $\tilde{\cal K}=4 Z J \mathcal{K}_z S^2$ and $\varepsilon_0 = S (Z J + 2 \mathcal{K}_z)$.
-In Fig.~\eqref{fig:g0} (b), the real and imaginary parts of the onsite Green's function are plotted as a function of energy.
-Compared to the isotropic AFM, the properties of the magnonic structure are here shifted to positive energies, reflecting the gap introduced by the anisotropy.
-It can also be noticed that the imaginary parts of the Green's function are non-degenerate with respect to the sublattice degree of freedom already at the onset energy $\sqrt{\tilde{\cal K}}$, which is another reflection of the non-vanishing anisotropy, c.f., the degenerate imaginary parts of the Green's function at $\varepsilon=0$ in the isotropic AFM, Fig. \ref{fig:g0} (a).
+In Fig.~\eqref{fig:g0}(b), the real and imaginary parts of the onsite Green's function are plotted as a function of energy.
+Compared to the isotropic AFM, Fig.\eqref{fig:g0}(a), the properties of the magnonic structure are here shifted to positive energies, reflecting the gap introduced by the anisotropy.